rachelnadia/week-one/journal.md

 However, each time a course brings up a new digital tool or database, I enjoy learning how to use it.
 That is why I am excited to be here.
 I am excited to expand my skills using digital tools to help me with research and in other areas of academia.

+## Introduction to the Digital Tools

+Starting right from the basics, I realized that Chrome is the browser I needed to use to use all of the extensions for this course, but also to be more successful in other areas of research.
+I am slightly ashamed to admit that I always use to use Microsoft Edge.
+However, I am now aware of the potential of Chrome and will continue to use it exclusively in the future.